Yuyuan Garden

 With over 40 serene scenic spots comprised of pavilions, rocks and ponds, the garden is now a key site under State-level protection.

-Moreover, Yuyuan Garden is connected to the City God Temple and Yuyuan Mart.
+Moreover, Yuyuan Garden is connected to the City God Temple and Yuyuan Garden Malls.
 The temple, market and garden are seamlessly integrated, combining temple activities, folk traditions, leisure, shopping, dining, sightseeing and cultural activities.

 Grade: AAAA